addymoll98/UnderstandQuery/README.md

 ```
 (There may be some missing packages in this list, troubleshoot based on errors)

+To use HuggingFace, create a Hugging Face Read-only API token, and set HUGGINGFACEHUB_API_TOKEN as an enviroment variable.

 ## Setting up Understand

 If you want to be able to use both the "with context" and "without context" tools, you will need to add two seperate User Tools in Understand.